romanz/amodem/doc/INSTALL.md

     $ zypper install python-pip python-devel libusb-1_0-devel libudev-devel

+If you are using python3 or your system `pip` command points to `pip3.x` (`/etc/alternatives/pip -> /usr/bin/pip3.6`) you will need to install these dependencies instead:

+    $ zypper install python3-pip python3-devel libusb-1_0-devel libudev-devel

+## Update setuptools and pip

 Also, update Python packages before starting the installation:

     $ pip install -U setuptools pip

+## Check device's firmware version

 Make sure you are running the latest firmware version on your hardware device.
 Currently the following firmware versions are supported: